How to Get to GSC

 - If you would rather jump on the bike, Glasgow Science Centre is close to National Cycle Route 7.
 For details of cycling routes, visit Sustrans.

 - There is a Glasgow City Public Bicycle Hire Station, operated by Nextbike located at Glasgow Science Centre where you can rent, park, or return.
+N.B.
+There is a new temporary location for this on Pacific Drive/Pacific Quay, at the traffic lights leading to GSC and the BBC during COP26.

 - Plus, there are cycle stands located by the car park close to the entrance at Glasgow Science Centre.